- 40% of Australians likely to buy Cryptocurrency in 2021

-As of writing, Bitcoin has a market cap of A$922.9 billion; Ethereum A$413.9B, Dogecoin A$48B, according to online trading platform Coinbase.
+As of writing this article on bitcoin trading australia, Bitcoin has a market cap of A$922.9 billion; Ethereum A$413.9B, Dogecoin A$48B, according to online trading platform Coinbase.

 A previous Savvy survey found that 47% of Australians prefer paying via digital wallet; and two-thirds of that group use it as their preferred payment method.
 Though at present we are exchanging Australian dollars through the wallet, it may only be a matter of time before we’ll have the option of paying in crypto.
 Only 9.7% of survey respondents said that it’s more likely than not that crypto will eventually displace the current fiat currency banking system, however.